Studying abroad in Rome: tips on how to make the most of it

 Do: find exciting places to study

 Your university will have somewhere to study, but don’t miss out on the beautiful public libraries around the city complete with mahogany staircases and lemon tree gardens.
 Casa delle Letterature and Biblioteca Casanatense were some of my favourites.
 As well as the libraries there is a great student culture in the cafes, pop into Caffè Letterario, Er Baretto or Ex Circus to name just a few or check out our guide to the best places to study in Rome.
+According to professionals from WriteMyEssay.ca, you can save more time ordering your home assignment to visit the most exciting places in Rome.

 Don’t: let bureaucracy ruin the experience